redlioncanada/ga-wrapper/README.md

 # ga-wrapper
-Google Analytics wrapper, automation via inline attributes and event callbacks.
+Google Analytics wrapper, automation via inline attributes and bindings.

 Google Analytics wrapper (gaw) assumes use of the category, action, and label parameters, and that category is the top-level element in your event naming conventions.